Bauhaus Typography at 100 Opens Nov. 13, 2021

 Featuring hundreds of full-color reproductions from leading figures, as well as many of their contemporaries and some of ours, Bauhaus Typography at 100 is the first book in Letterform Archive’s exhibition catalog series.

 A special postcard set celebrates the rarely seen artwork created by Bauhaus masters to announce the opening of the school’s landmark 1923 exhibition, presenting all 20 of their extraordinary postcard designs at actual size in a box of 60 cards.
+The box set, catalog, and exhibition were designed by James Williams, The Common Era.

 To serve our global community, Bauhaus Typography at 100 will also be accessible as a rich online exhibition designed by Chris Hamamoto, Jon Sueda, and Minkyoung Kim.
 The site will be available to all for a limited time and permanently accessible to Archive members.
 While we count down the days to its full launch, you can get a peek at selected objects from the show which grow in size as the opening approaches.

-The Archive will also present lectures, gallery tours, and other special events — both in-person and online — throughout the show’s run.
+The Archive will also present other lectures, gallery tours, and other special events — both in-person and online — throughout the show’s run.
 Keep an eye on the exhibition website and our newsletter for details and reminders.

 Join us as we launch our inaugural in-house exhibition while simultaneously opening the doors to our jewel box of a gallery.
-Then, in January 2022, we’ll welcome you back to our reading room for tours and other visits.
+Then, later in 2022, we’ll welcome you back to our reading room for tours and other visits.
 We can’t wait to see you in person again!